CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 }
 ```

-Now we have obtained all the information we need to preform the deobfuscation, so the last necessary part is how we determine the invocation type:
+Finally we have obtained all the information we need to preform the deobfuscation, so the last part is the invocation type identification:

 ```java
 Object[] bsmArgs = ((InvokeDynamicInsnNode) indy).bsmArgs;